 with 1-5 years’ experience in transmission planning, power

 engineering or congestion analysis at a utility, IPP, power

 trading firm, power research firm or ISO; expert knowledge in the

 market rules of one or more of the following regions (PJM, NYISO,

-ISO-NE, CaISO, ERCOT or SPP); power fundamental modeling skills;
+PJM or ERCOT experience; power fundamental modeling skills; and

 Advanced technology skills desired for data mining purposes and

 building trading tools.

 Position develops and identifies fundamental drivers for the PJM